christianhelle/refitter/README.md

   - `usePolly` - Set this to true to configure the HttpClient to use Polly using a retry policy with a jittered backoff
   - `pollyMaxRetryCount` - This is the max retry count used in the Polly retry policy.
 Default is 6
   - `firstBackoffRetryInSeconds` - This is the duration of the initial retry backoff.
 Default is 1 second
+- `codeGeneratorSettings` - Setting this allows customization of the NSwag generated types and contracts
+  - `namespace` - Default is `GeneratedCode`,
+  - `requiredPropertiesMustBeDefined` - Default is true,
+  - `generateDataAnnotations` - Default is true,
+  - `anyType` - Default is `object`,
+  - `dateType` - Default is `System.DateTimeOffset`,
+  - `dateTimeType` - Default is `System.DateTimeOffset`,
+  - `timeType` - Default is `System.TimeSpan`,
+  - `timeSpanType` - Default is `System.TimeSpan`,
+  - `arrayType` - Default is `System.Collections.Generic.ICollection`,
+  - `dictionaryType` - Default is `System.Collections.Generic.IDictionary`,
+  - `arrayInstanceType` - Default is `System.Collections.ObjectModel.Collection`,
+  - `dictionaryInstanceType` - Default is `System.Collections.Generic.Dictionary`,
+  - `arrayBaseType` - Default is `System.Collections.ObjectModel.Collection`,
+  - `dictionaryBaseType` - Default is `System.Collections.Generic.Dictionary`,
+  - `propertySetterAccessModifier` - Default is ``,
+  - `generateImmutableArrayProperties` - Default is false,
+  - `generateImmutableDictionaryProperties` - Default is false,
+  - `handleReferences` - Default is false,
+  - `jsonSerializerSettingsTransformationMethod` - Default is null,
+  - `generateJsonMethods` - Default is false,
+  - `enforceFlagEnums` - Default is false,
+  - `inlineNamedDictionaries` - Default is false,
+  - `inlineNamedTuples` - Default is true,
+  - `inlineNamedArrays` - Default is false,
+  - `generateOptionalPropertiesAsNullable` - Default is false,
+  - `generateNullableReferenceTypes` - Default is false,
+  - `generateNativeRecords` - Default is false

 # Using the generated code